Multi-modal Generative AI: Multi-modal LLMs, Diffusions, and the Unification: Unification of Understanding and Generation

 \subsubsection{Multi-modal input processor}

 To tackle the multi-modal input text and images, two possible input processors are presented in Fig.~\ref{fig:input_processor}.
 Text is consistently tackled by a text tokenizer.
 However, there are some differences in the visual input.
-In Fig.~\ref{fig:input_processor}(a), we show the visual processor adopted by most existing works, where a single visual encoder is used to process the images.
-Considering that the visual tokens should support the pixel-level visual generation task, existing works~\cite{chameleon,showo,transfusion} generally adopt the single pixel-level (or patch-level) visual tokens.
+In Fig.~\ref{fig:input_processor}(a), we show the visual processor adopted by most early works, where a single visual encoder is used to process the images.
+Considering that the visual tokens should support the pixel-level visual generation task, early works~\cite{chameleon,showo,transfusion} generally adopt the single pixel-level (or patch-level) visual tokens (e.g., VQVAE).
 The pixel-level tokens bring challenges to the multi-modal transformer, requiring it not only to capture the relations between image patches for visual generation but also to visual abstract reasoning ability for understanding.
 In contrast, a possible alternative multi-modal input processor is presented in Fig.~\ref{fig:input_processor}(b).
-For each image, we respectively use a semantic encoder and a pixel-level encoder to obtain both semantic and pixel tokens.
-For the generation objective, the visual-pixel tokens are used.
-While optimizing the understanding objective, the visual semantic tokens are activated.
-Janus-pro~\cite{chen2025januspro} and BAGEL~\cite{BAGEL} adopt this architecture and outperform existing unified works.
+For each image, we respectively use a semantic encoder (e.g., CLIP-ViT) and a pixel-level encoder (e.g., VQVAE) to obtain both semantic and pixel tokens.
+Janus~\cite{wu2025janus} was the first to adopt this architecture.
+It introduced two separate visual encoding paths: a semantic encoder for extracting visual features in understanding tasks, and a pixel-level encoder for encoding images in generation tasks.
+Subsequent works, such as UniToken~\cite{jiao2025unitoken}, further explored directly concatenating features of the two encoders along the sequence dimension, allowing the model to receive both types of features simultaneously for understanding and generation tasks.
+By using a dual-encoder approach, models can leverage both low-level pixel information and high-level semantic information, which better enhances performance on both understanding and generation tasks.
+Consequently, most recent works adopt this architecture.
 Moreover, it is a more flexible way to conduct some adaptive token selection from the semantic and pixel tokens for fine-grained understanding.
 We believe this would result in interesting research work.